A quality control manager wants to see how many defective product... | Channels for Pearson+

 Multiple Choice

 A quality control manager wants to see how many defective products come off the line on average per day.
-They use a random number generator to select 100 of the 1500 units produced that day and tested whether they were defective.
+They select every tenth unit produced on the line and inspect it to see if it is defective.
 What type of sampling method is this?

 A